 Research Grant Process

-The call for 2025 MMSF Research Grant funding opened on March 1, 2024.
-The deadline for receiving applications was 4 p.m. on Monday, June 17, 2024.
+The call for 2027 MMSF Research Operating Grant funding opened on February 2, 2026.
+The deadline for receiving applications is 4 p.m. on Monday, June 1, 2026.

 The Manitoba Medical Service Foundation (MMSF) will consider the provision of funds for the advancement of scientific, educational, and other activities in the maintenance and improvement of the health of the residents of Manitoba.
-The primary focus of the Foundation is to promote and encourage the work of new health researchers in Manitoba.
+The primary focus of the Foundation is to promote and encourage the work of early-career health researchers in Manitoba.

 Research applications are welcomed from Manitoba-based researchers in the health field, e.g., physicians, scientists, social workers, nurses, epidemiologists, and any other health workers engaged through organizations involved in the preventive, therapeutic and rehabilitative care of persons or groups of persons.